mredig/assistant_scripts/secure_linux_setup_assistant/README.md

 * ssh will allow you control this script via a computer you will be connecting from again in the future, so you will have easy, copy/paste access to your public ssh key, which the script will ask for

 Ultimately, you are free to run it through elevation or on a console session, but some of the features won't work (and might not completely reflect the fact that they didn't)

+This project originated as part of my Notes to self, but after some development I decided to separate these into separate projects and use submodules to keep them together